 The Educational Opportunity Program includes a summer bridge program that will make the adjustment to campus life a little easier.
 It's a required, four-week, residential summer session, where students get to know the college, its residence halls, and its programs, all before the fall semester begins.
 During the summer bridge program, you'll attend academic sessions to enrich writing, reading, and math skills and meet regularly with peer tutors and mentors.
 It's a great way for students to prep for college and get comfortable on campus before classes even start.

 In addition to the academic sessions, EOP Scholars participate in personal and academic development and awareness workshops regarding financial aid, the first-year experience, community living, student engagement, technology services, public safety, library services, and many other topics.
-EOP Scholars also attend workshops facilitated by community members that address topics like financial literacy, time management, effective study skills, stress management, coping strategies for emotional distractions, and success strategies.
-EOP Scholars also participate in a number of evening and weekend experiences in the greater Baltimore and Washington, DC metropolitan areas.
+EOP Scholars also attend workshops facilitated by community members that address topics such as financial literacy, time management, effective study skills, stress management, coping strategies for emotional distractions, and success strategies.
+EOP Scholars also participate in a number of evening and weekend experiences in the Greater Baltimore and Washington, DC, metropolitan areas.

 Please note: Because attendance at the summer bridge program is required for all EOP Scholars, Goucher provides a stipend to offset the loss of any summer income.
 The stipend is taxed as work-study employment and requires the students to submit a work permit, W-2, and I-9 forms.